 Manufacturing Excellence Award (Large and Small company categories)

-Partnership with Education Award
+Engagement with Education Award

 Community Partner Award-Nominated Internally by EDAWN

 Criteria: This award is designed for public sector or non-profit community partners and the winner is selected by the EDAWN staff.
 The Entity/Agency must have demonstrated innovative programs and active engagement as a community partner to EDAWN in a way that supports business attraction, retention, workforce development, or entrepreneurial development.
 Decision will be based on overall contribution to EDAWN’s achievement of its strategic objectives.

 Description Required: Please provide a summary of the impact of activities that you have engaged in as a community partner to EDAWN, in support of business attraction, retention, workforce development, or entrepreneurial development and how you have helped EDAWN to achieve its strategic objectives.

 Criteria: This award is an optional category at the CEO’s discretion, to be utilized when a local organization or entity has helped EDAWN to make a difference in the community in a unique and measurable way.
 Decision will be based on the entity’s contribution to an EDAWN department, program, or strategic initiative.

 October 19th, 2023 | Atlantis Casino Resort Spa

 To participate, companies must be defined as a *Primary Company except for the Community Partner and the President’s award categories.

 *Primary Company is a private sector company in Washoe County, the Tahoe Reno Industrial Center or Fernley, where the majority of the company’s revenue (>50%) is generated from outside the State of Nevada.

 Target Industries Encouraged